-SW I would be very happy to have both UX designers that look into users and touchpoints and service designers that see beyond in my company.
+SW I would be very happy to have both UX designers who look into users and touchpoints and service designers who see beyond in my company.
 I think small companies especially need them.
 Otherwise, a service or a product will only follow the opinion of the loudest voice, so to speak.
 I think only service designers and UX designers can prevent this from happening.
 To guide a project for the desired outcome, there should be designers with the right mindset.

 I thought about this today.
 One of my company’s services is related to onsite tutoring, but we forget to ask so many important questions because we are doing things in a hurry all the time.
-Basic questions such as the following are easy to ask: “Under the Covid-19 situation, how can teachers assure parents of safety?”, “Can a mask be the solution?”, “How can we hand masks to the teachers?”, “How can we determine the cost of masks?” etc. However, more difficult, yet important questions like “How would customers feel about it?” or “What are the teachers doing about it?” are seldom asked even though some quick interviews could get us the answers.
-But without the right mindset, it’s hard to come up with the idea and put them into practice.
+Basic questions such as the following are easy to ask: “Under the COVID-19 situation, how can teachers assure parents of safety?”, “Can a mask be the solution?”, “How can we hand masks to the teachers?”, “How can we determine the cost of masks?” etc. However, more difficult, yet important questions like “How would customers feel about it?” or “What are the teachers doing about it?” are seldom asked even though some quick interviews could get us the answers.
+But without the right mindset, it’s hard to come up with ideas and put them into practice.
 Experiencing these, I feel that I majored in the right field.

 HJ I also am grateful that I have studied and been working in this field.
 As I said, there are always more things to enjoy.

 SW I hope someday people realize the true potential and value of our field.
 One of my colleagues proposed that I become a partner of the company telling me that he would consider me as a surgeon in an operating room.
-He told me that the logic he made was messy, and he wanted me to fix them as a concept designer and service designer.
+He told me that the logic he made was messy, and he wanted me to fix it as a concept designer and service designer.

 HR I think it would be great if we have time to talk like this regularly.